-115.33(d).
+- 115.33(c).
+The facility provides all inmates with education regarding PREA at intake and during orientation.
+The auditor interviewed intake staff during the onsite audit and walked through the intake process.
+The orientation process and PREA education is provided for all inmates in the classroom attached to the orientation housing units in the BRC or in the classrooms in the FDC for female inmates.
+Based on this analysis, the auditor finds the facility in compliance with this provision. - 115.33(d).
 In the PAQ, the auditor was provided several documents in other languages that provide the agency's zero-tolerance policy for those inmates that do not speak, read, or write English or Spanish.
-The Department can provide education to inmates through the use of the Language Line services, by using an American Sign Language interpreter, or by using a staff interpreter.
+The Department can provide education to inmates using the Language Line services, by using an American Sign Language interpreter, or by using a staff interpreter.
 Staff can also read the information directly to an inmate if they are unable to read.

 During the onsite phase of the audit, the auditor could see posters in each of the housing units and in several other locations that were provided in English and Spanish.
 The posters inform inmates of their right to be free from sexual abuse and sexual harassment, free from retaliation for reporting abuse and that the agency would properly respond to incidents of such abuse.
-Also, the Inmate Handbook is available to inmates in both languages.
-The auditor reviewed documentation under standard provision.

-115.16 to verify the various methods available to provide inmate education.
+Also, the Orange County Corrections Inmate Handbook is available to inmates in both languages.
+The auditor reviewed documentation under standard 115.16 to verify the various methods available to provide inmate education.
 Based on this analysis, the auditor finds the facility in compliance with this provision.

-115.33(e).
+- 115.33(e).
 In the PAQ, the facility provided copies of signed acknowledgment of receipt of PREA education forms.
 The auditor reviewed several documents and confirmed the inmates' receipt of the education.
 This information is also maintained in the corrections management system.
-Based on this analysis, the auditor finds the facility in compliance with this provision.
+Based on this analysis, the auditor finds the facility in compliance with this provision. - 115.33(f).

-115.33(f).
 During the site review, the auditor could see many forms of PREA education readily available for inmates.
 In all housing units there are signs posted in English and Spanish.
-These signs remind inmates that sexual abuse is not tolerated and provides the hotline number, as well as the information for available counseling services.
-The inmates are also provided an Inmate Handbook, where the Department's sexual abuse policy is documented.
+These signs remind inmates that sexual abuse is not tolerated and provide the hotline number, as well as the information for available counseling services.
+The inmates are also provided with an Inmate Handbook, where the Department's sexual abuse policy is documented.
 Based on this analysis, the auditor finds the facility in compliance with this provision.